wp-plugins/ad-injection/readme.txt

 = I have configured four Google AdSense ad units but only three are showing.
 Why? =

 Google's AdSense TOS only allow allow three ad units, and three link units per page.
 If you have for example tried to insert four ad units on your page then Google will (probably) disable the forth one automatically.
 Read Google's AdSense [program policies](https://www.google.com/adsense/support/bin/answer.py?hl=en&answer=48182 "AdSense program policies") for more info.

+= Parts of the adverts are appearing in the snippets on the archive and home pages =

+Ad Injection does not currently have support for inserting adverts into snippets, however ads in snippets may or may not work depending on how your theme processes the pages's content.
+If you end up with unwanted parts of the ad code in your snippets you may need to disable the top/random/bottom ads from your archive, home or front pages using the tick boxes near the top of the UI.

 = If you are using a caching plugin =